 When installation has finished PStill should be available on your desktop and the Windows start menu.
 Please locate the program icon, it should look like this:

-The GUI version of PStill ("GPStill.exe") is started by double clicking on the program icon.
-GPStill will start up and display its welcome dialog.
+the GUI version of PStill ("GPStill.exe") is started by double clicking on the program icon.